jasmine-moore/jasmine_hope_photography/README.md

 # Capstone Proposal

 # NAME
- The name of this capstone is ...
+ The name of this capstone is ... jasmine_hope_photography

 # Project Overview
 This web development application is a professional photography website.
 It will be used to connect photographer to clientele, and create a place for clients to access digital copies of their photographs.